wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/dyn365-field-service/register-and-manage-customer-devices-with-connected-field-service/includes/1-register-and-manage-customer-devices-with-connected-field-service-overview.md

-## Register and Manage Customer Devices with Connected Field Service Overview

 There are two critical aspects that drive how effective a solution is when working with and administrating IoT devices.
 These aspects are:

 - Effectively registering IoT devices with either an Azure IoT Hub or IoT Central.